How to Set up a Flipboard Account

 RebelMouse and Flipboard Integration

-To make Flipboard traffic growth easier, RebelMouse has integrated Flipboard's Share button so you can easily add it to any post element.
-Here's how to do it in Layout & Design Tool:
+To make Flipboard traffic growth easier, RebelMouse has integrated Flipboard's Share button so that you can easily add it to any post element.
+Here's how to do it in Layout & Design Tool.

 Traffic From Flipboard